-The most common solar cells are poly-crystalline material made from large molten blocks of material, cooled and solidified.
-This is a mature technology with largest market share, low prices and good manufacturer warranty.
+The most common solar cells are poly-crystalline material made from large molten blocks of material, cooled, and solidified.
+This is a mature technology with the largest market share, low prices, and a good manufacturer warranty.
 Efficiency of these module types is up to 20%9.
-See Figure 5 for example photos.
+See Figure 4 for example photos.

-Less common are cells using mono-crystalline silicon, which uses one seed crystal to grow a single crystal structure.
-These cells can convert up to 25% of the sun's energy into electricity but are very expensive to produce - although their cost has dropped more than 30% in the last three years 10.
+Less common are cells using mono-crystalline silicon, which use one seed crystal to grow a single crystal structure.
+These cells can convert up to 25% of the sun's energy into electricity but are very expensive to produce - although their cost has dropped more than 30% over the last few years10.
 They are best for areas of limited space where efficiency is key.
-They also have a more consistent, darker appearance, if aesthetics are a consideration.
+They also have a more consistent, darker appearance, if aesthetics is a consideration.

-"Thin film" cells use less silicon are cheaper to manufacture but are only 10-15% efficient, meaning more are needed to generate the same electricity as mono- or multi-crystalline cells.
-In addition, the cost of mounting equipment and cabling is then also higher.
+"Thin film" cells use less silicon and are cheaper to manufacture but are only 10-15% efficient, meaning more modules are needed to generate the same electricity as mono- or multi-crystalline cell modules.
+In addition, the cost of mounting equipment and cabling is also higher.
 They are more flexible and may be suited for installation in certain applications where flexibility is key.
 They also have a darker, more homogenous appearance.